arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 ## Recovering from typed errors

-We've already hinted this distinction above, but with working with type errors it's important to distinguish between two kinds of _problems_ that may arise:
+We've already hinted at this distinction above, but when working with type errors it's important to distinguish between two kinds of _problems_ that may arise:

-- _Logical failures_ indicate problems within the domain, and which should be handled as part of the usual domain logic.
+- _Logical failures_ indicate problems within the domain, and those should be handled as part of the usual domain logic.
 For example, trying to find a user which doesn't exist, or validating input data.
 - _Exceptions_ indicate problems which affect the system's ability to continue working.
 For example, if the database connection breaks this is something outside your domain logic.

 Historically exceptions have been used for both cases.
 For example, throwing a `UserNotValidException` when the input data was wrong.
 We advocate for making this distinction clear in the types, and leave exceptions only for exceptional cases.
-However, we're also aware of the historical baggage, so we provide tools to transforms those exceptions which shouldn't have been exceptions into typed errors.
+However, we're also aware of the historical baggage, so we provide tools to transforms those exceptions which shouldn't have been exceptions in the first place into typed errors.

 ### From logical failures